 Cambrai is in the Nord department of the Nord Pas de Calais region, south-east of Arras and north of Saint-Quentin.
 The story of Cambrai is forever part of the story of the First World War, where it was infamously at the centre of the world's first tank battle.
 Not surprisingly this did little for the architecture of the town!

-Despite this tumultuous past the town is interesting to visit and has several interesting monuments to offer the visitor - to the extent that the town is now oficially classed as a 'town of art and history'.
+France This Way comment: despite this tumultuous past the town is interesting to visit and has several monuments for visitors to see as well as a vibrant town centre and the town is now oficially classed as a 'town of art and history'.

-The town hall (pictured above) is a 19th century classical style building with a decorative clocktower (automated characters emerge to ring the hourly bell) that faces on to the large central cobbled square in the centre of the town and is a good place to start your visit to Cambrai.
+A good place to start your visit to Cambrai is in front of the town hall.
+This is a 19th century classical style building with a decorative clocktower from which automated characters emerge to ring the hourly bell that faces on to the large central cobbled square in the centre of the town.

-There are several large open squares that dominate this part of Central Cambrai: the Place de la Republique, the Place Aristide Briand, the Place du 9 Octobre and the Place du Marché, and the surrounding streets in the centre contain various interesting houses, typically dating from the 18th century.
+In fact there are several large open squares that dominate this part of Cambrai: the Place de la Republique, the Place Aristide Briand, the Place du 9 Octobre and the Place du Marché, and the surrounding streets contain various interesting houses, typically dating from the 18th century.

-The religious monuments are the highlight of a visit.
+The religious monuments are among the highlights of a visit.
 The cathedral, built at the end of the 17th century to replace an earlier cathedral, is in the classical style popular at the time and has a noteworthy facade and tower, and contains a famous organ.

-Also within the cathedral is an icon called 'Notre-Dame-de-Grace' which shows the Virgin mary and child and has been an important site for pilgrims since medieval times.
-It is also part of a ceremony that takes place in cambrai each 15th August.
+Within the cathedral you can see an icon called 'Notre-Dame-de-Grace' which shows the Virgin Mary and child and has been an important site for pilgrims since medieval times.
+It is also part of a ceremony that takes place in Cambrai each 15th August.

-After admiring these religious monuments take a look at the Tourism Office - it is based in a very fine medieval house dating from 1595, and the wooden sculptures that once decorated the outside of the building can now been seen inside.
+After admiring these religious monuments take a look at the Tourist Office in Cambrai - it is based in a very fine medieval house dating from 1595, and the wooden sculptures that once decorated the outside of the building can now been seen inside.

-After exploring the town centre head to the extensive public gardens to the east for a stroll, and to see the modernist 'Palais des Grottes' centre.
+After exploring the town centre you can head to the extensive public gardens to the east for a stroll, and to see the modernist 'Palais des Grottes' centre.

 Head east from Cambrai to Le Cateau - the birthplace of Matisse, and now home to a museum/gallery dedicated to the artist.